pawlovskiii/web3_simple_storage/README.md

     ```

 - **uint256 vs int256**
-  - due to the fact of the Ethereum characteristic type _uint256_ is crucial.
+  - Due to the fact of the Ethereum characteristic type _uint256_ is crucial.
 It's an unsigned integer with a minimum value of 0.
 It's just can not be negative, unlike _int256_.
 It's an integer of size 256 bits, which gave us 32 bytes.

 ##### Visibility Quantifiers